eramireztorres/hs_model_optimizer/README.md

 - **`--model MODEL`, `-m MODEL`**:
   The name of the LLM model to use for generating suggestions and improvements for models and hyperparameters.
 Defaults to `'gpt-4o-mini'`.

+- **`--is-regression IS_REGRESSION`, `-ir IS_REGRESSION`**:
+  Specify the type of model to train.
+  Options:
+    - `true`: Regression.
+    - `false`: Classification.
+    If not specified, the model type is inferred from the data target: if they are all integers, it is assumed to be classification.

 - **`--metrics-source METRICS_SOURCE`, `-ms METRICS_SOURCE`**:
   Specify the source of the metrics to show to the LLM.
   Options: